Comparison of pulsed electroacoustic and thermally stimulated depolarization current measurements of thermally poled PET

 The charge profile of experiment $B$ corresponds to a sample where $\rho_c$ is activated.
-As in the previous case it also consists of image charge but with lower density.
-This can be attributed to a lower polarization of the sample, as it can be deduced from Figure~\ref{TSDC-relax}.
-Since polarization appears to be uniform and no accumulation of charge can be observed anywhere in the bulk we relate the $\rho_c$ relaxation to microscopic displacement of charge carriers (electrons or vacancies) and their subsequent trapping in localized states (charge traps).
+As in the previous case, the profile also consists of image charge but with lower charge density.
+This can be attributed to a lower polarization of the sample, as it can be deduced from the area of the peaks in Figure~\ref{TSDC-relax}.
+Since polarization appears to be uniform and no accumulation of charge can be observed anywhere in the bulk, we relate the $\rho_c$ relaxation to microscopic displacement of charge carriers (electrons or vacancies) and their subsequent trapping in localized states (charge traps).

-Because of the long isothermal poling stage at close-to-$T_g$ temperature, there is charge injection in experiment $C$.
-It can be inferred that during the poling stage the aluminium electrodes are non--blocking since they allow charge carriers, either electrons or vacancies, to be injected into the sample.
-The charge profile is conditioned by homocharge (charge of the same sign as the closest electrode) due to the external charge of either sign that can be observed close to both electrodes.
+Because of the long isothermal poling stage at a temperature close to $T_g$, there is charge injection in experiment $C$.
+It can be inferred that during the poling stage the aluminum electrodes are non--blocking since they allow charge carriers, either electrons or vacancies, to be injected into the bulk of sample.
+The charge profile is conditioned by homocharge (charge of the same sign as the closest electrode) due to the external charge of either sign that can be observed in the bulk close to both electrodes.
 Between the external charge there is a heteropolar macroscopic dipole but with lower density than injected charge.
-In spite of this fact, the depolarization current consists only in heterocurrent.
+In spite of this fact, the depolarization current in this experiment consists only in heterocurrent.